Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Was the pupil encouraged to analyse problems and take responsibility for their learning?

-Ask questions to try and help the pupil come up with the answers them selves.
-Effective question and answer technique, ( not indepth on the move )
+Ask questions to try and help the pupil come up with the answers for themselves.
+Effective question and answer technique, ( not in depth on the move )

 Were opportunities and examples used to clarify learning outcomes?